Craig Brinson

 Craig Brinson (born August 24, 1965) is a former professional heavyweight boxer.

-Brinson is best known for losing to Larry Donald on 1993-01-03 at the Hollywood Palladium, Hollywood, CA. Donald scored two knockdowns in round two, both by left, right combinations to the head for the TKO at 1:47.
+Brinson is best known for losing to Larry Donald on 1993-01-03 at the Hollywood Palladium.
+Donald scored two knockdowns in round two, both by left, right combinations to the head for the TKO at 1:47.
 ESPN reported that he outscored his opponent 21 to 3 in round two.

 He retired with a record of 4 wins, 18 losses, and 2 draws.